 4. Switch Your Lens

 Finally, it is important to check the specifications of your lens.
-Most lenses have this information written directly on the side of the lens.
 You need to make sure that the focusing distance of your lens is appropriate for the distance between your camera and your scene.
 If it is not (i.e., it is closer than the minimum focusing distance of your lens), then your camera can’t lock focus no matter how hard you try.
 You will discover that when you press the shutter halfway or the button you set up to back focus does not move your lens at all.
 It may appear that your lens is broken.
 The fix would be to try to get your camera higher above the scene.
 Can’t get up higher?
 Then choose a lens that can get you closer…although this may compromise your framing and you may need to adjust your composition, accordingly, to make sure important elements are still visible.
 A macro lens will allow you to get very close to the scene and zero in on even the tiniest details.